 Tips to Better Manage Your Credit Card Balances

 If it’s not already clear, carrying a credit card balance beyond the grace period is inadvisable under normal circumstances.
 And paying only the minimum balance due on carried balances is definitely inadvisable.
 But “inadvisable” is not synonymous with “unavoidable.”
-If circumstances beyond your control compel you to carry a credit card balance outside a 0% APR promotional period, keep these pointers in mind.
+If circumstances beyond your control compel you to carry a credit card balance outside a 0% annual percentage rate (APR) promotional period, keep these pointers in mind.

 1. Understand How Your Issuer Calculates Minimum Payments